the-coded-type/pixel-and-paper/README.md

 * Local images must be located in `/your-work-folder` or its subfolders.
 * Supports subfolders.
 * Accepts `.js` files (useful for passing Paged.js plugins).
 * **Note on file watching:** The desktop version watches for file changes in `/your-work-folder`, but file changes in subdirectories are not automatically detected yet.
-If you update a file inside a subdirectory, you need to manually refresh the webpage.
+If you update a file inside a subfolder, you need to manually refresh the webpage.

 ## How it Works: Markdown and CSS 🛠️